 The Committee is made up of professionals from manufacturing and retail, as well as consultants and academia, and organises popular evening discussion workshops.
 These events generally take the format of four succinct, informative sessions followed by a highly interactive but structured Q&A session.
-Speakers include experts from industry, as well as from other organisations, such as British Nutrition Foundation (BNF).
-The meetings are typically chaired by the Head of UK Diet and Health Policy at Food and Drink Federation (FDF) and cover such aspects as: consumer insights, technical challenges, new technologies, as well as provide a useful overview and update of the current climate.
+Speakers include experts from industry, as well as from other organisations, such as the British Nutrition Foundation (BNF).
+The meetings are typically chaired by Kate Halliwell and cover such aspects as consumer insights, technical challenges, new technologies, as well as provide a useful overview and update of the current climate.

-Other members: Anne Betty, Barbara Bray, Terri Grassby, Simon Kane, Hayley Marson, Nicola Stanley, Emma Williams
+Other members: Barbara Bray, Susie Crabbe, Colin Dennis, Laura Farrell, Simon Kane, Hayley Marson, Ariba Shabbir, Hitika Sharma, Tom Sheehan, Emma Williams

-Barbara Bray (MIFST) is a registered nutritionist and food safety consultant driving and delivering food safety in food supply chains and improving nutritional quality of recipes and menus in the foodservice sector.
-Barbara is a director of the Oxford Farming Conference, the leading international conference held in the UK for farming and agribusiness and also sits on The Nutrition Society’s Training Academy committee.
+Barbara Bray MBE FIFST is a registered nutritionist and food safety consultant driving and delivering food safety in food supply chains.
+She works with food businesses on nutrition strategy and delivers sustainable nutrition workshops.
+Barbara is a director of the Oxford Farming Conference, the leading international conference held in the UK for farming and agribusiness and a trustee of The Nutrition Society with responsibility for International Relations.

-Dr Terri Grassby (MIFST) is a Lecturer in Food Science at the University of Surrey.
-Her research interests are focused on plant polysaccharides (such as cellulose, hemicelluloses and pectins) and their effects on the digestibility of nutrients and food texture.
+Dr Terri Grassby MIFST is a Lecturer in Food Science at the University of Surrey.
+Her research interests are focused on plant polysaccharides (such as cellulose, hemicelluloses, pectins and resistant starches) and their effects on the digestibility of nutrients and food texture.
 She uses in vivo and in vitro experimental approaches to investigate the relationship between structure and function.
 She has been teaching in higher education for 10 years.

-Dr Emma Williams (MIFST) is a retail nutritionist with a BSc in Food Technology/Management and a Doctorate in Human Nutrition, alongside over 20 years of experience in food science and nutrition including, food manufacturing/laboratory management (dairy science); academic research; university lecturing; clinical research and science communication.
-She is a current Chair of UK Nutritionists in Industry (NII) group.
+Dr Emma Williams is a retail nutritionist with a BSc in Food Technology/Management and a Doctorate in Human Nutrition, alongside over 20 years of experience in food science and nutrition including, food manufacturing/laboratory management (dairy science); academic research; university lecturing; clinical research and science communication.
+She is the current Chair of the UK Nutritionists in Industry (NII) group.

 |25 June||Sweeteners: The Next Level|